 THE PROTEST PROJECT

-This project analyzes the people who participate in protest around the world: who are they, what motivates them to protest, and how are they connected to one another.
-Current research on this project is focusing on analyzing data collected from participants in large-scale demonstrations in the Resistance (ie since the inauguration of Donald Trummp in January 2017) as well as the emergent youth climate movement.
+This project analyzes the people who participate in protest: who are they, what motivates them to protest, and how are they connected to one another.
+Current research on this project is focusing on analyzing data collected from participants in demonstrations since the inauguration of Donald Trummp in January 2017.

 Through this analysis, we will be able to answer broad questions about protest and activism, as well as those about political engagement, organizational embeddedness, network connections among protest participants, and how protest around contentious issues connect social movements and change over time.